Smart specialisation in Swedish regions

 Jämtland Härjedalen’s vision for innovation is to move from being a well-known region that is a good place to live, to a world-leading brand that symbolises modern, innovation-driven social development, powered by an open, sustainable and attractive lifestyle

 An important part of the smart specialisation process is to identify priority areas to focus on.
 These areas are chosen based on the analytical material and vision, in consultation with the actors involved in the entrepreneurial discovery process.
 Many regions have a form of portfolio selection, with both more established strengths and more growth areas, more technology-focused, but also those that bring in more aspects of innovation, a so-called broad view (e.g. environmentally-friendly, service and social innovation).

 Värmland has areas that are more technology-oriented as advanced manufacturing and complex systems, but also those that build more on services and experiences, such as digitized experiences and digital welfare services, as well as an enabling area of service innovation that strengthens all other areas.

 Östergötland's Smart industry specialisation works with what they call enabling areas of strength, which are expected to lead to growth and more companies in specific niches, but also have the potential to contribute to innovation and competitiveness in many of the region's employment-strong industries.

 When priority areas have been selected, the next step is to develop sub-strategies for each priority area, which outlines timelines, partners, activities and interventions to be implemented to achieve the goals, including both regional partners and beyond.

-In the Västra Götaland region action plans have been developed for their various smart areas of specialisation.
+In the Västra Götaland region action plans External link, opens in new window. have been developed for their various smart areas of specialisation.